psxpaul/EclipseJnotifyRefresher/README.md

 - Enable the "Refresh using native hooks or polling" option

 Normally, the above workspace option can cause performance issues on Linux, as there is no native hook implementation in Eclipse.
-This plugin leverages the jnotify library (found at http://jnotify.sourceforge.net) to hook into the inotify library on Linux.
+This plugin leverages [jnotify](http://jnotify.sourceforge.net) to hook into the inotify library on Linux.
 The result, is that you see your file changes in realtime in Eclipse, with no performance hit!